-BTEC Extended Diploma Distinction, Distinction + A level Mathematics grade B
+BTEC Extended Diploma Distinction, Distinction, Distinction + AS level Mathematics or A level Physics grade B

-European Baccalaureate 80% overall, with a grade 8 in Mathematics
+European Baccalaureate 80% overall with a Grade 8 in Mathematics

-Irish Leaving Certificate H1, H1, H1, H1, H2 (H2 mark above 85%)
+Irish Leaving Certicate H1, H1, H1, H1, H1, H2

-Scottish Highers AABB, plus AB in Advanced Highers
+Scottish Highers AABB plus AB in Advanced Highers

-Greek Apolytirio Lykeio

-With Panhellenic examinations: 19 overall

-Without Panhellenic examinations:18.5, with a score of 15 in the Panhellenic written exam in maths, plus grades AB from 2 A-levels (one of which should be in Mathematics).
+Greek Apolytirio Lykeio With Panhellenic examinations: 19 overall Without Panhellenic examinations:18.5 with a score of 15 in the Panhellenic written exam in maths. plus grades AB from 2 A-levels (one of which should be in Mathematics, grade A).